 |

-tickets to park your car in the street in the very city center
+for parking your car in the street in the city

-street in the area.
-They accept the Polish coins and don't
+the area.
+They accept the Polish coins and don't give the

-one zloty to park twenty minutes, three zloties for one hour,
+one zloty to park twenty minutes, three zlotys for one hour,

 |